JimmyWoah/MicrosoftIntune/scripts/00-Devices/Remediations/SecureBoot_UpdateCerts/README.md

 ## How to interpret Intune status

 - **Detection status: With issues** + output `Reboot required (0x4100)`
-  Means: rollout has progressed to the reboot-required stage; device must reboot.
+  Means: rollout has progressed to the reboot-required stage and device must reboot.

 - **Remediation status: Recurred** while still at `0x4100`
   Means: the device keeps being detected as non-compliant at each run (because reboot hasn’t happened yet).
   Remediation may still run, but it should be a **no-op** (by design).

+  - **Detection status: Without issues**
+  Means: rollout has completed, and you'll see `Compliant: UEFICA2023Status=Updated (AvailableUpdates=0x4000)`

 ---